-- a.
-Decrease of PHP 2.162 million in cash primarily due to additional investment - in associates. - b.
-Decrease of PHP 2.358 million in accounts receivables. - c.
+- d.
+Decrease of PHP 2.162 million in cash primarily due to additional investment in associates. - e.
+Decrease of PHP 2.358 million in accounts receivables. - f.
 Decrease of PHP 332 thousand in other current assets.

 Increase in non-current assets of PHP 35 million due to the following: